 About 80 ml of blood moves between the placenta and the baby after just one minute following birth.
 This can be as high as 100 ml by three minutes later.
 That means the baby gets extra iron during this post-birth time period-and when this mineral is added to a full-term newborn's weight, it can help prevent iron deficiency in the first year of life.

-"I know there are convincing statistics regarding letting the cord continue to pulsate following birth and how the baby is benefiting from getting the oxygen-rich blood from the placenta," says Yvonne Novak, CD, CCCE, Birth Doula and Childbirth Educator at Doula with Love in Pasadena, CA. "MOST of my clients opt for this choice [leaving the cord attached for a few minutes].
+"I know there are convincing statistics regarding letting the cord continue to pulsate following birth and how the baby is benefiting from getting the oxygen-rich blood from the placenta," says Yvonne Novak, CD, CCCE, Birth Doula and Childbirth Educator at Doula with Love in Pasadena, CA. "Most of my clients opt for this choice [leaving the cord attached for a few minutes].
 Besides... if you think about it, the blood within that system does belong to the baby.
 And, if it is cut too soon we are denying the baby that blood, which can be a lot."

 CONS: Risks of Lotus Birth

 If the cord stays attached for too long (after a couple of minutes of pulsating ends), studies have found it may put the baby at a greater risk of neonatal disorders like polycythemia (an abnormally high number of red blood cells).
-The Royal College of Obstetrics and Gynecologists says that at post-delivery stage, the placenta is essentially dead tissue that contains blood, but has no circulation.
+The Royal College of Obstetrics and Gynecologists says that at the post-delivery stage, the placenta is essentially dead tissue that contains blood, but has no circulation.
 So, it is prone to infection.

 Plus, caring for a newborn attached to the placenta can be quite challenging.
-Novak concurs that when the placenta and cord remains attached to the baby for many days afterward, it can be difficult for moms to deal with, including:
+Novak concurs that when the placenta and cord remain attached to the baby for many days afterward, it can be difficult for moms to deal with, including:

 There is a distinctive odor.